-1. Patient has one of the following:

-- a. an abscess or other evidence of gastrointestinal tract infection on gross anatomic or histopathologic exam. - abscess or other evidence of gastrointestinal tract infection on gross anatomic or histopathologic exam (See Reporting Instructions) AND organism(s) identified from blood by a culture or non-culture based microbiologic testing method, which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST).
-The organism(s) identified in the blood must contain at least one MBI organism from the NHSN Terminology Browser.
+- 1. Patient has one of the following: - a. an abscess or other evidence of gastrointestinal tract infection on gross anatomic or histopathologic exam. - b. abscess or other evidence of gastrointestinal tract infection on gross anatomic or histopathologic exam (See Reporting Instructions)

-Patient has at least two of the following signs or symptoms compatible with infection of the organ or tissue involved: fever (>38.0°C), nausea\, vomiting\, pain\or tenderness\, odynophagia\, or dysphagia\
+2. Patient has at least two of the following signs or symptoms compatible with infection of the organ or tissue involved: fever (>38.0°C), nausea, vomiting, painor tenderness, odynophagia, or dysphagia

 - a. organism(s) identified from drainage or tissue obtained during an invasive procedure or from drainage from an aseptically-placed drain by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST). - b. organism(s) seen on Gram stain or fungal elements seen on KOH stain or multinucleated giant cells seen on microscopic examination of drainage or tissue obtained during an invasive procedure or from drainage from an aseptically-placed drain. - c. organism(s) identified from blood by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST).
-The organism(s) identified in the blood must contain at least one MBI organism from the NHSN Terminology Browser.
-AND imaging test evidence definitive for gastrointestinal infection (for example, endoscopic exam, MRI, CT scan), which if equivocal is supported by clinical correlation, specifically, physician or physician designee documentation of antimicrobial treatment for gastrointestinal tract infection.
+The organism(s) identified in the blood must contain at least one MBI organism on the NHSN Organism List that can be accessed via the spreadsheet or the new NHSN Terminology Browser.

+imaging test evidence definitive for gastrointestinal infection (for example, endoscopic exam, MRI, CT scan), which if equivocal is supported by clinical correlation, specifically, physician or physician designee documentation of antimicrobial treatment for gastrointestinal tract infection.